Sai Maa: Teaching

 In the early 1990s, Sai Maa began to travel around the United States, offering events and seminars.
 In 2000, she established the non-profit organisation Humanity in Unity, based in Boulder, Colorado, through which she offered educational programs and humanitarian service around the world for over a decade.
 Sai Maa later established the Temple of Consciousness Ashram in Crestone, Colorado, which served for seven years as a global retreat center and the home of the monastic order initiated by Sai Maa.
 In 2010, the ashram's activities were ended and Sai Maa asked her monks and nuns to move to France, India, Japan, Israel and South America to establish communities to share her teachings.

 Sai Maa continued to travel throughout North America, Europe and Asia, offering large public events and seminars, including a programme on the Journey of Profound Healing.
 She now has thousands of students worldwide and there are more than 200 Sai Maa Awakened Living Groups offered in four languages, where participants gather on a regular basis to meditate and study her teachings.
 She also offers teachings through online courses.
 In addition, she founded Awakened Life as a vehicle for the teachings and for Sai Maa's teachers around the world.
 Sai Maa has participated in events with the Dalai Lama and Thich Nhat Hanh.
 She has written a book titled Petals of Grace: Essential Teachings for Self-Mastery (2005), and contributed to the publication in 2006 of Grandmothers Counsel the World together with Alice Walker, Gloria Steinem, Carol Moseley Braun, Tenzin Palmo, Helena Norberg-Hodge, Luisah Teish, Wilma Mankiller and others.
 She created the International Congress on Religion and Modern Civilization in Varanasi, has been a delegate at the World Parliament of Religions and participated in the Synthesis Dialogues at the Pope’s summer residence in Italy.

 In 2007, Sai Maa was honored with the title of Jagadguru ("Guru of the world"), the first woman to receive this title in the 2,700 years of the Vishnuswami lineage.

 Philanthropy

 In 2007 the Sai Maa Vishnu Shakti Trust was established as a registered Indian charity to support Sai Maa’s humanitarian work in India.
-Projects to date include a centtr for women's empowerment, distributing food, warm clothing and blankets to the poor, disaster relief work, and free medical services such as cataract surgeries and vitamin distributions to those in need.
+Projects to date include a center for women's empowerment, distributing food, warm clothing and blankets to the poor, disaster relief work, and free medical services such as cataract surgeries and vitamin distributions to those in need.
 In 2009 property was purchased at the Harishchandra Ghat in Varanasi as the national headquarters for the Trust, and to house the Sathya Sai Maa Shaktidhaam Ashram, whose construction began in November 2010.
 It was opened in 2019.